ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/navigation_structures.md

 ## Top navigation

 The top navigation links are defined by the the `/_data/topnav.yml` file under the `subitems:` object.
-Components like search, Github (or GitLab) and main logo are rendered by default and can not be changed.

 ```yml
 subitems:
 - title: Home